 What is the Late Registration Fee?

 Currently enrolled students are required to register during the first week of Registration.
 After the first week, students can register for further classes or change their schedules.
-However, currently enrolled students who fail to register before the first-week deadline will have a Late Registration Fee assessed to their account by the Cashier's Office.
+However, currently enrolled students who fail to register by the first-week deadline will have a Late Registration Fee assessed to their account by the Cashier's Office.

 Who is my Academic Advisor?